Skip Navigation

 British Virgin Islands

 There are at least 6 operators between several destinations within the British Virgin Islands with many connections on a daily basis.
 Two of them have services between Tortola and Virgin Gorda.
 Other connections include Virgin Gorda to Beef Island vv, Tortola to Jost van Dyke vv, Beef Island to Marine Cay vv and Tortola to Peter Island vv.
 Check the schedule (also between BVI and the US Virgin Islands) at the BVI Welcome site.
-Smith's Ferry now also makes sailings to and from the northern island of Anegada and both Tortola (Road Town) and Virgin Gorda (Spanish Town) three times a week in both directions.
+Smith's Ferry now also makes sailings to and from the northern island of Anegada from both Tortola (Road Town) and Virgin Gorda (Spanish Town) three times a week in both directions.

 Other operators between several islands include North Sound Express and Speedy's.
 New Horizon Ferry travels between West End on Tortola and Jost's Great Harbour on Jost van Dyke.